yegor256/micromap/README.md

 ```

 Then, after the changes you make, run it again.
 Compare the results.
-If your changes
-degrade performance, think twice before submitting a pull request.
+If your changes degrade the performance, think twice before submitting a pull request.

 About the **version change**, we follow the rules of this
 [Cargo SemVer reference](https://doc.rust-lang.org/cargo/reference/semver.html)